-Maggy is a British Contemporary Painter, whose work has become increasingly abstract over time and is now fueled much more by feelings and sensing than by reality of form.
+Maggy is a British Contemporary Painter, whose work has become increasingly abstract over time.
+Her work is now fueled more by feelings and sensing than by reality of form.

 Searching always for the hinterland, the hidden spirit, the magic of the unspoken and the deeper unseen.

-Strongly attracted to expressive work, now mentored by Dr Nancy Hillis, her work is much influenced by the gurus of the New York School, particularly Joan Mitchell, Robert Motherwell and Franz Kline.
+Strongly attracted to expressive work, she is greatly influenced by the gurus of the New York School.
+Particularly Joan Mitchell, Robert Motherwell and Franz Kline.

-A latecomer to painting, during the last thirteen years, Maggy’s work has become regularly selected year on year and hung and sold in major national competitions and exhibitions.
+A latecomer to painting.
+Maggy’s work has been regularly selected, hung and sold in major national competitions and exhibitions.